galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 > >
 > >    > ### {% icon question %} Question
 > >    >
-> >    > What are the percentage of duplicate reads for both samples?
+> >    > What are the percentages of duplicate reads for each sample?
 > >    >
 > >    > > ### {% icon solution %} Solution
-> >    > > The sample `GSM461177` has 27.8% of duplicated reads and `GSM461180` 25.9%.
+> >    > > The sample `GSM461177` has 27.8% of duplicated reads while `GSM461180` has 25.9%.
 > >    > {: .solution}
 > >    {: .question}
 > {: .hands_on}
 >
-> In general, we consider normal to obtain up to 50% of duplication.
+> In general, up to 50% of duplication can be consider normal to obtain.
 So both our samples are good.
 >
 > #### Number of reads mapped to each chromosome
 >
-> To assess the sample quality (e.g. excess of mitochondrial contamination), check the sex of samples or see if any chromosome have highly expressed genes, we can check the numbers of reads mapped to each chromosome using **IdxStats** from **Samtools** suite.
+> To assess the sample quality (e.g. excess of mitochondrial contamination), check the sex of samples, or see if any chromosome have highly expressed genes, we can check the numbers of reads mapped to each chromosome using **IdxStats** from the **Samtools** suite.
 >
 > > ### {% icon hands_on %} Hands-on: Check the number of reads mapped to each chromosome
 > >